Tula Zaseki

 About Tula Zaseki

 Tula Zaseki National Park protects remnant broadleaf forests in Tula Oblast that formed part of the medieval Zasechnaya Cherta defensive line.
-The park preserves old-growth oak forests maintained for centuries as military barriers against steppe nomad invasions, representing some of the oldest continuously forested landscapes in central European Russia.
+Established by decree on 6 May 2023, the park covers 5,787 hectares and preserves old-growth oak forests maintained for centuries as military barriers against steppe nomad invasions, representing some of the oldest continuously forested landscapes in central European Russia.
+[1] The park contains rare flora and fauna listed in Russia's Red Book, as well as over 50 archaeological monuments and geological formations of scientific interest.

 Wildlife Ecosystems

 European bison (reintroduced), moose, wild boar, roe deer, badger, pine marten, and diverse forest birds.
 Over 170 bird species including black stork and various woodpeckers dependent on old-growth conditions.
-The ancient forests support rich saproxylic communities.
+The ancient forests support rich saproxylic invertebrate communities associated with veteran oaks and deadwood.

 Flora Ecosystems

 Old-growth pedunculate oak forests with lime, ash, and maple.
-Trees exceeding 200-300 years demonstrate centuries of continuous forest cover.
+Trees exceeding 200–300 years demonstrate centuries of continuous forest cover.
 Rich spring wildflower understory.
-Over 700 plant species including forest herbs that require centuries to establish.
+Over 700 plant species have been recorded, including forest herbs that require centuries-old forest conditions to establish.
+Many species are listed in the regional and national Red Books.
+[1]

 Geology

 Central Russian Upland terrain with Carboniferous and Devonian limestone and clay beneath Quaternary deposits.
-The rich loamy soils developed under continuous forest cover.
+The rich loamy soils developed under continuous forest cover over centuries, in contrast to surrounding areas where deforestation led to soil degradation.
+Cliffs, quartz sandstone formations, and other geological features of scientific and educational interest are present within the park.
+[1]

 Climate And Weather